chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/chainguard-enforce-events/index.md

 chainctl events subscriptions create –group $YOUR_GROUP https://<Your webhook URL>
 ```

-Once you are subscribed to Enforce events, you will start receiving HTTP POST requests.
-Each request has a common set of Cloudevent header fields, denoted by the `Ce-` prefix.
+Once you are subscribed to Chainguard Enforce events, you will start receiving HTTP POST requests.
+Each request has a common set of CloudEvent header fields, denoted by the `Ce-` prefix.
 The event body is encoded using JSON and will have two top-level keys, `actor` and `body`.

 The `actor` field is the identity of the actor in your Enforce account that triggered the event, such as a team member or a Kubernetes cluster.
 The `body` field contains the specific data about the event, for example the response status for an invite creation request, or a cluster delete request.